 Remote work is the ultimate litmus test of the data organization’s robustness.
-Many inefficiencies may go unnoticed when working in the office that ultimately lead to significant loss of time or of project relevance, but these issues can at least be partially mitigated by informal discussions and water cooler interactions.
+Many inefficiencies may go unnoticed when working in the office that ultimately lead to significant loss of time or project relevance, but these issues can at least be partially mitigated by informal discussions and water cooler interactions.

 The Challenges of Remote Data Science